sketchplugins/plugin-directory/README.md

 - [Texts Translation](https://github.com/laresgoiti/texts_translate) by Santi Laresgoiti Navarro: Texts translation in Sketch
 - [The Icon Fetcher](https://github.com/sagishrieber/sketch-any-icon-fetcher) by Sagi Shrieber, HackingUI.com: This plugin will let you insert any website's favicon, or iOS/Android app's icon into your design
 - [Timeline](https://timeline.animaapp.com) by Anima Team: Create beautiful timeline animations and export GIF or MP4
+- [Title Case](https://github.com/jessebilsten/Sketch-TitleCase) by Jesse Bilsten: A plugin to change a selected text layer into Title Case
 - [Title Case](mattias.lol) by Mattias Hemmingsson: Capitalizes all words except articles, conjunctions, and prepositions for a selected text layer
 - [Todo](https://github.com/andrewdbass/Todo-Sketch-Plugin) by Andrew Bass: Keep track of Todo items all on one page
 - [Toggle Constrain Proportions](https://github.com/erikfontanel/toggleconstrainproportions/) by Erik Gelderblom: Toggles the contrain proportions setting